Lumpectomy – The Procedure

 During lumpectomy for invasive breast cancer, some axillary lymph nodes are removed to check for cancer cells.
 Often, there’s a separate incision in the underarm area (below where your underarm hair grows) to remove these nodes.

-The presence or absence of cancer in the axillary nodes is an important factor affecting cancer stage, prognosis and treatment.
+The presence or absence of cancer in the axillary nodes affects cancer stage, treatment and prognosis (chances for survival).

 Learn more about assessing axillary lymph nodes.